 Chewing on aging and ageism

 Now picture someone of middle age.
 Mid-level manager at a big company, thinking about switching careers?
 A homeowner, if they’re lucky?
 A parent, juggling kids and a job?
 Or maybe the kids are in high school, and there’s light at the end of the tunnel.
-She’s looking for a flattering pair of reading glasses; he doesn’t recognize the names of the hot bands.
+He’s looking for a flattering pair of reading glasses; she doesn’t recognize the names of the hot bands.

 And what do you imagine when you think of “old”?
 What’s the visual?
-Many of you will have pictured a bent figure, grey hair, a wrinkled face, walking slowly.
-Maybe a couple of you have conjured a colorful character, a dash of blue in her grey hair; a free spirit.
+Many of us will have pictured a bent figure, grey hair, a wrinkled face, walking slowly.
+Maybe a couple of us have conjured a colorful character, a dash of blue in her grey hair; a free spirit.

 My point (finally!) is that we imagine every flavor of younger ages: a diversity of lifestyles, vocations and avocations, families, genders, choices and growth in all kinds of directions.
 But for old age our images are mostly stuck in a rut: we’re trapped in the culturally-defined perceptions of old folks.
 In light of my own snowballing years I’ve awakened to the fact of ageism and I’m interrogating my own fossilized perceptions.
 Our culture’s narrow view of “old” leaves little room for the diversity of individual ways we age in real life.